brielov/typed/README.md

 const result = postType(/* some JSON data */);

 if (result.success) {
-  // data is available inside this block result.data;
+  // value is available inside this block result.value;
 } else {
   // errors is available inside this other block result.errors;